weewx/weewx/docs_src/usersguide/weewx-config-file/stations-config.md

 #### ==altitude==

-Normally the station altitude is downloaded from your hardware, but not all stations support this.
-Set to the altitude of the station and the unit used for the altitude.
+Normally the altitude is downloaded from your hardware, but not all stations support this.
+Set to the altitude of your console and the unit used to measure that altitude.

+!!!
+Note

+    If you live in a
+    high-rise building, the altitude of the console (which is where the pressure gauge is located), can be considerably different from the ground altitude.
+You want the altitude of the console.

 Example:

 ``` ini
 altitude = 700, foot